-Pseudacris (Hyla) regilla (AKA Pacific Tree Frog - Hyla regilla)
+(formerly Pacific Tree Frog - Hyla regilla)

-Common Length 1-2"
+Common - Length

-various hues of tan, green, gray, and brown.
+can morph through various hues of tan, green, gray, and brown.

 Adults shelter in rock crevices, under bark, in burrows and on

 enter the water, inflate their throat pouches, and utter loud krack-ek

 sounds at one second intervals for long periods.
+When

-in ponds, marshes, grassland, and even in
+Frequently found in ponds, marshes, grassland, and even in

 for such a tiny animal and is the most frequently heard frog

 TOAD Anaxyrus (Bufo) boreas